slatedocs/slate/source/includes/_introduction.md

 </ul>
 </aside>

-> We use application code to represent the application, ex: *OA* represent to OpenApply
+> We use application code to represent the application, ex: *OA* represents to OpenApply

 ### School Agent sends Update Decisions